rfivet/rfivet.github.io/stm32bringup/11_toolchain.md

 At this stage, I have a working toolchain and I am able to build from an empty source file (**empty.c**) to an empty binary file (**empty.bin**).

-[Next](https://warehouse.motd.org/?page_id=215) I will select a micro-controller from the STM32 family and generate a binary file that it could execute.
+[Next](12_bootstrap) I will select a micro-controller from the STM32 family and generate a binary file that it can execute.

 ___
 © 2020-2021 Renaud Fivet